benjaminluck/workshop/works/02/README.md

   - Recreating the plates from the book (2 solid colour rectangles, 2 Xs, 1 rectangle connecting those Xs)
   - Make the hue shift again, this time by scrolling

-General notes:
-- A list of questions to research should be compiled, so a session can started by directly selecting one of those questions from the list.

 Learings about previous session:
 -  The previous session seemed to lack a clear goal, it's an interactive aesthetic work but it does not seem to answer a question.
 Perhaps a question was not clearly formulated in the first place?
 - Transition makes the interactie fuzzy: although gradually shifting the hue over a fixed transition time makes the aesthetic perhaps more appealing, the feeling of controlling the hue of the two shapes seems to not come alive as much.